bloominstituteoftechnology/Sprint-Challenge--UI-Responsive/ANSWERS.md

 1. If you saw this HTML: `<div class="box box1 box2 box3"></div>` which class has the most specificity weight?

 Wouldn't it depend on what gets defined last in the CSS?
-Presumably box3 would have the most specificity if you were writing the CSS numerical order.
+Presumably box3 would have the most specificity if you were writing the CSS in numerical order.

 2. Describe the difference between `display: block;` and `display: inline;`.